mochiyaki/gguf-coder/README.md

 ### Starting Coder with `monster` icon

 - Look for the green monster icon on the top right bar
-- Click it for openning CLI and connect to Coder at the same time
+- Click it for openning CLI and connect to Coder at the same time (status bar method, see below)

 ![screenshot](https://raw.githubusercontent.com/mochiyaki/gguf-coder/master/left.gif)